Pun Dictionary: H Entries

 Pull with All You've Got!: Eve Ho

-Heaving (vomiting) (Tom Swifty)
+Heaving [vomiting] (Tom Swifties)

 "I didn't know I got airsick," said Tom, heaving it aloft.

-Heavy (Tom Swifty)
+Heavy (Tom Swifties)

 "I've gained thirty pounds," said Tom heavily.

-Hectare (Measures)
+Hector (Measures)

 The Greek hero was Hector, not hectare!